loveencounterflow/timetunnel/README.md

 # TimeTunnel

 TimeTunnel is a helper module for text processing tasks where certain portions of a given text should be hidden from the view of some text processing functions.

 For example, let's assume you wanted to parse some Markdown text and you already have a parsing function, `html = P.parse text`.

-Let's assume that parser works quite OK but it has two flaws: it does not recognize backslashed-escaped constructs, so it renders `foo \*bar\* baz` as `foo \<em>bar</em>\ baz` where you expected the asterisks not to trigger a markup and get `foo *bar* baz` instead.
+Let's assume that parser works quite OK but it has two flaws: it does not recognize backslashed-escaped constructs, so it renders `foo
+\*bar\* baz` as `foo \<em>bar</em>\ baz` where you expected the asterisks not to trigger a markup and get `foo *bar* baz` instead.
 Second, the parser does not recognize tags with arbitrary names and standalone tags like `<xy/>`; moreover, it tries to be helpful and normalizes unclosed tags and so on, all of which interferes with your idea of how the thing should work.

 This is where TimeTunnel comes in: it applies a simple, configurable text transformation to your text which hides 'offending' content.
-You can then process the text with the parser of your choice, and then reveal the hidden content once that is done.
-In essence, the added value of TimeTunnel is that you can prepare strings in such a way that text processing can be simplified.
-For example, in many situations you will wantr to look for special characters or constructs hedged by special characters; quite often, you also want to allow escaping such active characters with a `\` backslash.
+You can then process the text with the parser of your choice, and, that being done, reveal the hidden content.

+In essence, the added value of TimeTunnel is that you can prepare strings in such a way that certain text processing tasks can be simplified.

+For example, in many situations you will want to look for special characters or constructs hedged by special characters; quite often, you also want to allow escaping such active characters with a `\` backslash.
 But now you have a problem, because the processing step proper has to implement backslash-escaping, making it more complicated (also, if you don't control the code of that processing step, adding such a facility may be not possible).

 Suppose you want to find run-of-the-mill quoted string literals in a text that are indicated by surrounding pairs of `"` (double quotes) and `'` (single quotes); also, within a literal, both `\"` and `\'` can be used